WADO: Ownership changes

 The station was sold to Command Broadcasting in 1979.
-In 1986, Heftel bought the station, and over the next three years, moved to a Spanish language adult contemporary music and talk format.
+In 1986, Heftel Broadcasting acquired the station, and over the next three years, moved to a Spanish-language adult contemporary music and talk format.
 By the early-1990s, WADO was a Spanish language news and talk station.

-In March 1996 the company bought WPAT and put a Spanish MOR format there, which would later grow to cover additional languages such as Korean.
-In 1997, Heftel restructured into Hispanic Broadcasters.
-The company sold WPAT to Multicultural, and acquired WNWK from them].
-The brokered shows from WNWK went to WPAT and WCAA went to a Spanish tropical format.
-WADO remained News and Talk.

-In 2002, Hispanic Broadcasting was sold to Univision, making WADO and 96.3 WXNY-FM both Univision-owned and operated stations.
+In March 1996, Heftel bought WPAT and put a Spanish MOR format there, which would later grow to cover additional languages such as Korean.
+In 1997, Heftel restructured into Hispanic Broadcasting.
+The company sold WPAT to Multicultural Radio Broadcasting, and acquired WNWK from them.
+The brokered shows from WNWK went to WPAT, while WNWK became Spanish tropical station WCAA.
+WADO remained news and talk.
+In 2002, Hispanic Broadcasting was sold to Univision.

 On December 20, 2016, Univision announced that WADO would be one of the charter network affiliates of Univision Deportes Radio, the company's new Spanish-language sports network launched on April 19, 2017.

-On June 3, 2022, Univision announced it would sell a package of 18 radio stations across 10 of its markets, primarily AM outlets in large cities (including WADO) and entire clusters in smaller markets such as McAllen, Texas, and Fresno, California, for $60 million to a new company known as Latino Media Network (LMN); Univision proposes to handle operations for a year under agreement before turning over operational control to LMN in the fourth quarter of 2023.
+On June 3, 2022, Univision announced it would sell a package of 18 radio stations across 10 of its markets, primarily AM outlets in large cities and entire clusters in smaller markets such as McAllen, Texas, and Fresno, California, for $60 million to a new company known as Latino Media Network (LMN); Univision proposed to handle operations for a year under agreement before turning over operational control to LMN in the fourth quarter of 2023.
+WADO was originally included in the deal, but was planned to have the transfer being completed separately while the Environmental Protection Agency conducted dredging at the station's transmitter site; in November 2023, TelevisaUnivision and LMN jointly informed the FCC that WADO would not be sold.

+On February 13, 2025, it was announced that WADO would flip to regional Mexican on February 14 as "Qué Buena 1280 AM"; the format and "Qué Buena" branding had previously been used by former sister station WQBU-FM.
+The format change was subsequently postponed; the station's talk and sports programming would continue until April 1, when "Qué Buena" launched.
+A competing regional Mexican format with the similar "La Buena" branding airs on the second HD Radio channel of WQHT.